-While we already knew this, of course, a recent report has announced that Whitby is the staycation capital of the North!
+A recent report states that Whitby is the staycation capital of the North!

-Here at the Riviera, we have always known Whitby is one of the nicest towns in Yorkshire to visit.
+Here at the Riviera, we’ve always known Whitby is one of the nicest towns in Yorkshire to visit.

 Of course, we’d love you to stay with us during your staycation and visit the ten best places in Whitby!

 There should be something for everyone in our list.
 Here goes …